sufiyannas05/sufiyannas05/README.md

 But my desire to *make a difference* in the world came from someone dear to me.
 They once told me:

-> _"Imagine the person you want to become, and set goals on how to become that person."_
+> _"imagine the person u wanna become and set goals on how to become tht person"_

 Those words stuck with me.
 They didn’t just inspire me to learn programming — they made me realize that I want to use my skills to spread **kindness**, **positivity**, and make the world a little better, one line of code at a time.
 <br>